VeryGoodOpenSource/dart_frog/docs/docs/tutorials/web_socket_counter.md

 ## Providing the Counter

-We need to use the `counterProvider` in order to have access to it in sub-routes.
+We need to use the `counterProvider` in order to have access to it in nested.
 Create a global piece of middleware (`routes/_middleware.dart`):

 ```dart
 import 'package:dart_frog/dart_frog.dart';